Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/10-authenticated-routes/07-postman.md

 7. Update an item for a specific user.
 8. Delete an item for a specific user.

-Try to do each by yourself first.
-There are screenshots below to help if you need.
+After each step, check the relevant table in your database to make sure that everything worked properly.
+There are screenshots below to show you how each request should look, but try to do them by yourself first.

 <hr />